Gladwell-Mbugua/alx_javascript/README.md

-Being introduction to python, Hello World.
+Being introduction to JavaScript, It is amazing!